Muscle Twitching After Stroke: It Could Be More than Spasticity

 Treating Muscle Twitching After Stroke

 Muscle twitching after stroke can be a sign of progress or problems, depending on the context.
-Fortunately, treatment is roughly similar no matter what the issues is.
+Fortunately, treatment is roughly similar no matter what the issue.

-However, if muscle twitches are painful or limiting your mobility, talk to your therapist about Botox or medication.
-This can help relieve the symptoms (like spasticity and muscle tightness) to temporarily improve mobility.
+However, if muscle twitches are painful or limiting your mobility, talk to your doctor about Botox or medication.
+This can help relieve the symptoms (like spasticity and muscle tightness) and temporarily improve mobility.

-Then, use this increase in mobility to get more physical therapy exercises done.
+Then, use this increase in mobility to become more active, and provide more stimulus to your brain and muscles.
 That way, you’re addressing the root problem too.

 Wrap Up: What We Know About Muscle Twitches